Sciensano-Healthdata/HdBe-FHIR-R4-CBB/Terminology-tooling.md

 -	An overview of the ValueSets in the project.
 Includes also the index value, the display, Dutch designation, and French designation (`codelist_overview.csv`).

 ### Warnings:
-The tool can gather the ValueSets that are locally defined.
-Some CBBs/HdBe profiles bind to FHIR ValueSets as well, which are not represented here.
+-   The tool can gather the ValueSets that are locally defined.
+Some CBBs/HdBe profiles contain bindings to FHIR ValueSets, which are not represented here.